asfoury/projmag/summaries/sprint9.md

 ## Luke

 ## Arnaud
+This week I added the date of creation to project.
+I changed the default sorting of the list of projects, now projects are sorted by date, the newest at the top.
+I spent less time than expected for my task, so I also add some missing implementations of database.

 ## Kaourintin (Scrum Master)
 I finished the section part, the favorite feature.
 I started thinking on how to implement properly local video storing and think that it is a separate task that requires